Lartu/katalyn/README.md

 ## IDE Support

-TODO
+We've developed Katalyn code highlight extensions for the most popular IDEs out there.
+There's one for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=Lartu.katalyn-syntax-highlight) available in the Visual Studio Marketplace.
+Alternatively, you'll find highlight extensions for Nano and Vim in the [Highlight](/highlight) directory of this repository.

 ## Contributing to Katalyn

 Contributions both to the language and the standard library are welcome.
 There are a lot of things to be done on the interpreter side.
 Performance optimizations, bugfixes, code cleanup, ports to more efficient languages, all are welcome.
 Alternatively, if you've learned yourself some Katalyn (for the greater good), you can also contribute code to the standard library.
+Other ways of contributing are writing IDE extensions or any other utilities that improve the Katalyn ecosystem.
+We are new here, every bit helps!

 TODO.
 Code of Conduct.